 1 Under the policy for 2022-23.
-Pupils from St Margaret's Church of England Junior School have admissions priority for Bideford College.
 It is for the linked school to decide whether to give priority in its admissions policy.
 That can change from one year to the next, following public consultation.

-2 Appeals can be submitted sooner but appellants must have 20 school days to prepare a written case if they wish.
+2 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.

-3 Where possible, appeals that are submitted after 31 May will be heard by 29 July.
+3 Where possible, appeals that are submitted after 31 May will be heard by 28 July.
 If that is not possible, they will be heard within 30 school days of the appeal form being submitted.